evamo0508/evamo0508.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Szu-Yu (Eva) Mo (莫絲羽) from Taiwan.
-Currently I am pursuing my Master's in Robotic Systems Development ([MRSD](https://mrsd.ri.cmu.edu/)) through the School of Computer Science at Carnegie Mellon University.
-Please feel free to browse my homepage and contact me.
+Currently I am pursuing a Master's Degree in Robotic Systems Development ([MRSD](https://mrsd.ri.cmu.edu/)).
+I am studying in the School of Computer Science at Carnegie Mellon University.
+Please feel free to contact me if you wish.

 I received a Bachelor of Science in Electrical Engineering from National Taiwan University ([NTUEE](https://web.ee.ntu.edu.tw/)) in 2019.
 Through my undergraduate research at [Intelligent Robot Lab](https://robotlab.csie.ntu.edu.tw/) with Prof. [Li-Chen Fu](http://www.ee.ntu.edu.tw/bio?id=23), I became familiar with visual SLAM implemented with ROS and python and gained experiences with semantic segmentation, as well as projects regarding robots gaining social intelligence through reinforcement learning.

-I had two internship experiences.
-First, I worked as a summer intern at [Coretronic Corporation](https://www.coretronic.com) in Hsinchu, Taiwan, working on monocular visual SLAM.
-Later, I stayed at the startup company [PicCollage](https://piccollage.com/) as a machine learning engineer, developing semantic segmentation models for person cut out.
+I had two internship experiences and one ongoing.
+In my junior year, I was a summer intern at [Coretronic Corporation](https://www.coretronic.com) in Hsinchu, Taiwan, working on monocular visual SLAM.
+Later, I interned at [PicCollage](https://piccollage.com/)(it was first based at Silicon Valley but later moved to Taipei) as a machine learning engineer, developing semantic segmentation models for person cut out feature in the mobile app.
+As for now, I am working as a Computer Vision Intern at [Nvidia](https://www.nvidia.com/en-us/), enjoying the once-in-a-lifetime remote internship experience.

-In this website, I will not only share about my academic projects and engineering career, but also some demonstrations of my interests, including composing songs and assembling mechanical keyboards.
-Some blog posts regarding application for a US Robotics program and life as a master student in the States will also be updated.
+I am keeping an active Medium [account](https://medium.com/@evamo0508) & [publication](https://medium.com/momo%E7%9A%84%E6%A9%9F%E5%99%A8%E4%BA%BA%E7%95%99%E5%AD%B8%E5%A4%A2), in which I would share my life journey of studying abroad and becoming a software engineer in the self-driving industry (these contents would mostly be written in Mandarin).
+Aside from those, I shared some nerdy projects or tips from time to time too (written in English).
+I would love any feedbacks/interactions if you feel like my writings do relate to you in any ways.
+Nice to meet you!

 ![Graduation](/images/graduation.jpg "Graduation")